-- The elements of the competency, which correspond to essential details that are necessary in order to understand the competency and are expressed in terms of specific behaviours.
-They refer to the major steps involved in performing a task or the main components of the competency. - The achievement context, which corresponds to the situation in which the competency is exercised at entry-level on the job market.
-The achievement context does not specify the context for learning or evaluation. - The performance criteria, which define the requirements by which to judge the attainment of the competency.
-They may refer to each element of the competency, to several elements or to the competency as a whole.
-Those associated with a specific element correspond to the requirements for performing a task or activity; those associated with several elements indicate the expected level of performance or the overall quality of a product or service.
+- The statement of the competency, which is the result of the job analysis, the orientations and general goals of vocational training and other determinants. - The elements of the competency, which correspond to essential details that are necessary in order to understand the competency and are expressed in terms of specific behaviours.
+They refer to the major steps involved in performing a task or to the main components of the competency. - The achievement context, which corresponds to the situation in which the competency is exercised at entry-level on the job market.
+The achievement context attempts to recreate an actual work situation but does not describe a learning or evaluation situation. - The performance criteria, which define the requirements to be respected.
+They may refer to elements of the competency or to the competency as a whole.
+When associated with a specific element, performance criteria are used to judge whether a competency has been acquired.
+When associated with the competency as a whole, the criteria describe the requirements for performing a task or activity and provide information on the expected level of performance or the overall quality of a product or service.